The Unified Gas Supply System (UGSS) of Russia:

 Natural gas produced in Russia is pumped into gas trunklines integrated within the Unified Gas Supply System (UGSS) of Russia.
 The UGSS is the largest gas transmission system in the world and it is a unique complex of gas extraction, processing, transmission, storage and distribution facilities.
 The UGSS provides for a continuous cycle of gas supply from the wellhead to the end user.

-Owing to centralized management, considerable ramification and parallel transmission routes, the UGSS has a substantial reliability margin and is capable of uninterrupted gas supplies even during seasonal peak demand periods.
-The UGSS is 164.7 thousand km long.
+Owing to centralized management, considerable ramification and parallel transmission routes, the UGSS has a substantial reliability margin and is capable of uninterrupted gas supplies even during seasonal peak load periods.
+The UGSS is 168.3 thousand km long.

-211 compressor stations with gas compressor units totaling nearly 41.7 million kW in capacity are used for gas transmission.
+222 compressor stations with gas compressor units totaling nearly 43.9 million kW in capacity are used for gas transmission.
 The Unified Gas Supply System of Russia is owned by Gazprom.
-The year 2011 saw commissioning of 2,469.5 km of gas trunklines and branches.
+The year 2012 saw the commissioning of 3.2 thousand km of gas trunklines and branches.

 In the 1970s and 1980s, when the gas transmission system was built, Gazprom provided it with a substantial reliability margin.
 Sustainable operation of gas mains is secured through innovative inspection techniques, preventive maintenance and repair.

-In 2011 Gazprom allocated over RUB 51 billion for upgrading and retrofitting the gas transmission system.
-As a result of repair and technical condition improvement, the number of gas pipeline breakdowns reduced nearly three times – to 12 versus 2002 (32 breakdowns).
-Fewer breakdowns stem directly from the use of progressive gas transmission system inspection techniques and scheduled preventive maintenance operations, which enable efficient detection of worn out sections and aged equipment.
+In 2012 Gazprom allocated RUB 23.6 billion for upgrading and retrofitting the gas transmission system.
+As a result of repair and technical condition improvement, the number of gas pipeline breakdowns was reduced twice – to 16 versus 2002 (32 breakdowns).
+Fewer breakdowns stem directly from the use of progressive gas transmission system inspection techniques and scheduled preventive maintenance operations, which enable efficient detection of worn out sections and obsolete equipment.

-At present, demand is recovering in the gas market and gas consumption in the global markets is forecast to rise.
+According to the existing forecasts, gas consumption in the global markets will rise.
 For example, the Russian Energy Strategy until 2030 envisages that 803 to 837 billion m3 of gas will be produced domestically by 2020 and 885 to 940 billion m3 – by 2030.
-Consequently, the UGSS throughput capacity is to be increased in order to meet solvent demand of domestic consumers and Russia’s international obligations in relation to natural gas supply.
+Consequently, the UGSS throughput capacity is to be increased in order to meet the solvent demand of domestic consumers and Russia’s international obligations in relation to natural gas supply.

 The requirements for gas funneled into the system, and the terms and conditions of access to gas mains are governed by law.
 In order to simplify access to its gas transmission system, Gazprom improves the Regulation on preparation and issuance of permits for independent entities seeking access to the gas transmission system of OAO Gazprom.
 OAO Gazprom first opened up its gas transmission system for independent gas producers in 1998.

-In 2011 Gazprom rendered gas transmission services to 26 companies (in 2010 – 23 companies), not forming a part of Gazprom Group.
-In 2011 the share of independent producers in the gas transmission system of Gazprom grew to 72.8 billion m3 (versus 64.5 billion m3 in 2010).
+In 2012 Gazprom rendered gas transmission services to 25 companies (in 2011 – 26 companies), not forming a part of Gazprom Group.
+In 2012 the share of independent producers in the gas transmission system of Gazprom grew to 86.5 billion m3 (versus 72.8 billion m3 in 2011).

 For independent producers, the rate of gas transmission via the trunklines of OAO Gazprom is set by the Russian Federal Tariff Service (FTS).
 Before August 1, 2006 a single rate was set for transmission of 1,000 m3 per 100 km.
 Since August 1, 2006 a new differentiated rate setting methodology has been used, when the rate consists of two components: a charge for conveying 1,000 m3 per 100 km and a charge for using gas mains (RUB per 1,000 m3), which is determined depending on gas entry and exit points in the gas transmission system.